Share this

 - Fewer quality issues – Top distributors are a great course correction for ailing supply chains because their partners build safe, legit parts.
 You’ll have peace of mind that your sourcing meets hazardous- and conflict-material requirements, and there’ll be no counterfeit knockoffs from overseas.

-- Forecasting – Distributors have expert-level staff and software to identify shortages and last-time buys.
+- Forecasting support – Distributors have expert-level staff and software to identify shortages and last-time buys.
 From there, they can advise you on sourcing or replacing the specified part.

 - Warehousing – Distributors can hold inventory so it doesn’t consume your facility space or force you to invest in additional space.

-- Expertise – Outsourcing saves time and money you’d spend hiring, training, and paying full-time staff.
+- Expertise – Outsourcing saves the time and money you’d spend hiring, training, and paying full-time staff.
 You can instead invest brainpower and money into your core competencies.

 Questions to Ask an Electronic Component Distributor